huggingface/blog/mixtral.md

 We provide two main ways to run inference with Mixtral models:

 - Via the `pipeline()` function of 🤗 Transformers.
-- With Text Generation Inference, which supports advanced features like continuous batching, tensor paralleism and more for blazing fast results.
+- With Text Generation Inference, which supports advanced features like continuous batching, tensor parallelism, and more, for blazing fast results.

 For each method, it is possible to run the model in half-precision (float16) or with quantized weights.
 Since the Mixtral model is roughly equivalent in size to a 45B parameter dense model, we can estimate the minimum amount of VRAM needed as follows: